-- Your occupation, age, address.
+- Your acceleration

 Need more help?

-As a new driver, you won’t yet have any NCB, but you can start building one from the start of your first policy.
+If this is your first insurance policy, you won’t yet have any NCB, but you can start building one from the start of your first policy.

-Proof of a no-claims bonus is usually only valid for two years, so if you take a break from driving and don’t use your bonus on a policy within two years, you’ll go back to 0 next time you take out a policy.
+Proof of a no-claims bonus is usually only valid for two years, so if you take a break from driving and don’t use your bonus on a policy within two years, you’ll go back to square one next time you take out a policy.

 The discount offered by insurers can be significant in reducing the price of your insurance.